tonethar/IGME-230-GDD-2017-Fall/exams/study-guide-1.md

 D) Write a CSS rule that selects the lists that are of the class "myLists" above and set the `background-color` to `yellow` - use a *class selector*.

-E) Write a CSS rule that selects each of the list-items in all three lists and sets their `font-weight` to `bold` - use the *universal (or wildcard) selector*.
+E) Write a CSS rule that selects all of the elements on the page and sets their `font-family` to `sans-serif` - use the *universal (or wildcard) selector*.

 ## 2. CSS3 Selectors
 CSS3 Selectors are supported by all modern browsers.